Are you worried about things at school?

 - Ask any adults you know how they felt about new situations and changes in life they experienced and ask for tips on how they coped and dealt with the feelings of being nervous and worried.

 - Talk to another child who has coped with change

 - Share your experience with another child

-- Talk to a trusted adult (click to link to section on trusted adult)
+- Talk to a trusted adult

 - Go to your safe place and make a plan to help prepare for change

 - If you are moving to a new school, take a look at their website and get to know some facts about the school.
 Try to come up with at least one thing you are looking forward to.

 If you are finding work difficult you are not alone